ShreyaJakharC/argument-manipulator/readme.md

 # Argument Manipulator

 A command-line tool written in C that reads each supplied argument and prints it in three forms: original, uppercase, and lowercase.
+I learned and gained the skills to complete this project from my operating systems course.

 ## Objective